apache/www-site/content/dev/pmc.md

 All projects **SHALL** use the name `private@*project*.apache.org` for this private list (where *project* is the name of the project).
-PMC members must maintain the confidentiality of messages on privately archived mailing lists.
+PMC members must maintain the confidentiality of messages on privately-archived mailing lists.

 ## How to perform the duties of the PMC chair  {#chair}

 See the [definition of PMC and chair](../foundation/how-it-works.html#pmc) , and be familiar with the [ASF Bylaws](../foundation/bylaws.html).
 The  [advice for new PMC chairs]( https://svn.apache.org/repos/private/foundation/officers/advice-for-new-pmc-chairs.txt) has additional useful information.

-### Review board meeting minutes about their project ###
+### Review board meeting minutes about their project
-PMC chairs should monitor the minutes of board meetings that are relevant to their project, especially any comments directors make on their project's reports reports, and pass relevant information back to the project PMC, and otherwise serve as a conduit for any questions between the board and the PMC.
+PMC chairs should monitor the minutes of board meetings for entries that are relevant to their project, especially any comments directors make on their project's reports, pass relevant information back to the project PMC, and otherwise serve as a conduit for any questions between the board and the PMC.

-**Note:** Feedback from the board and the unedited minutes of board meetings is **not** normally public information, and should be treated confidentially.
+**Note:** Feedback from the board and the unedited minutes of board meetings are **not** normally public information, and should be treated confidentially.
 Only after the board has formally approved the minutes of a meeting (normally the following month) are they published publicly.
 Feedback on meeting minutes is usually sent to the private@ list.

-### Ensure the project's quarterly board report is submitted ###
+### Ensure the project's quarterly board report is submitted

 While the PMC chair is not required to write the quarterly board report personally, they are responsible for ensuring the report is complete and submitted on time.

   - The reporting schedule is listed in [committee-info.txt](https://svn.apache.org/repos/private/committers/board/committee-info.txt), along with the procedure.
-  - See the [Board Reporting Guidelines And How-To](../foundation/board/reporting) for what the reports should contain.
+  - See the [Board reporting guidelines and how-to](../foundation/board/reporting) for what the reports should contain.
 (Note that new PMCs are required to report monthly for the first quarter.)
   - Project reports are about the status of the project, together with any community and legal issues or other general impediments.
 If there are issues requiring board assistance, make that apparent, separate from any general project news.
   - You should seek input from your PMC, but it is mainly your report to the board on behalf of your project.
 The chair does not report